Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Rust.md

 - `[package]` which specifies configurations for packages.
 - `[dependencies]` which specifies the dependencies of the project

-Build the project using `cargo build`.
+Build the project using `cargo build`, This command creates an executable file in _target/debug/hello_cargo_ (or _target\debug\hello_cargo.exe_ on Windows) rather than in your current directory.
+Because the default build is a debug build
 ## Basics